 AEMO, in order to achieve an accurate forecast, seeks to reflect sources of variation including those due to explanatory variables and those inherent in the demand for electricity.
 AEMO considers the current model structures fulfil that purpose.
-AEMO has updated the Methodology document to clarify the matter.
+AEMO updated the Methodology during the Draft Determination to clarify the matter.

-AEMO's draft determination is that no change to the method is required.
+AEMO's final determination is to retain the Methodology changes made during the Draft Determination.